-In many societies elders who would mentor young men included hunters, warriors, philosophers, and shamans.
-Male mentoring processes included sexual initiatiuon and social education.
-In ancient Greece and in the Celtic culture, among others, mentors provided youth with sexual experiences as well as with hunting, fighting, political, and religious skills.
-It was expected that the young men would marry a girl once they had established their place in society, produce and raise children, and mentor a young man in turn.
+In many societies elders who would mentor young men included hunters, warriors, philosophers, and shamans, passing on the skills and wisdom young men needed to play a mature role in their society.
+Male mentoring processes included sexual initiation and social education.
+In ancient Greece and in the Celtic culture, among others, mentors provided youth with sexual experiences as well as with hunting, warrior, political, social, and religious skills.
+It was expected in these societies that the young men would marry a girl once they had established their place in society, produce and raise children, and mentor a young man in turn.
 Sometimes a homosexual relationship with their former mentor continued even when both were married.

 Of course, as Western society became more Christian these pederastic and same-sex relationships became taboo.
 But some of this “mentoring” may have continued in monasteries in clandestine ways.
 Since you’re still fantasizing about a mature man’s body you may feel that something was omitted from the mentoring you received from these men in your youth.
 You had erections thinking about your priest (and maybe your soccer coach?), but you received no actual sexual initiation from them.
 That part of the mentoring was left unfulfilled.
 But what you may have desired was illegal under the age of eighteen and socially disapproved of and institutional sanctioned even over the age of eighteen.
+Your priest and soccer coach would not want to be charged with sexual abuse of minors.
 Yet how pervasive this kind of mentoring was in ancient societies is thoroughly documented in the book by John Neill, The Origins and Role of Same-Sex Relations in Human Societies (Jefferson, NC: McFarland, 2009).

 You state that you continue to have an interest in older men, but not younger men, in spite of having had sexual relations with girls.
 But apparently you have not had sexual relations with older men, or any men.
 I suspect you have an interest in exploring these unrequited desires.
 You should know that age differences between both homosexual and heterosexual couples is not unusual.
 Some women as well as some gay men prefer older men (and some younger men prefer older women).
 Some older men prefer younger men or younger women.
 So the age thing works in several directions.
 It is not fair to disparage these relationships.
 Older men have something to offer younger men, including emotional and financial stability and the wisdom that comes from added years of life experiences.

-Are you gay because you are attracted to men, even though older men?
+Do you wonder whether you’re gay because you’re attracted to men, even though older men?
 That depends on whether your attractions are exclusively same-sex.
-You’ll have to discern that in yourself.
+What do you feel toward the women you have dated and had sex with?
+You’ll have to discern in yourself where your attractions and desires lie.
 Putting people into sexual boxes is a result of modern clinical sexology.
 But as the Kinsey Institute reports indicate, most people are much more sexually fluid than that.
 It’s not unheard of for gay and straight men to date and develop a relationship simply because they are attracted to each other for more than the sex.
 Right now your sexuality seems confused.
 It will take having more life experiences to sort it out.

 May 22, 2020